 How has the School for Social Entrepreneurs supported you?

-The most helpful part of the SSE was working with like-minded individuals and the open and honest environment SSE provided.
-The support from tutors was invaluable as they believed in our ideas throughout.
+The most helpful part of SSE was working with like-minded individuals and the open and honest environment SSE provided.
+Tutors supported us; they believed in our ideas throughout.
 The expert sessions were very useful, particularly the practical elements, such as legal structures, marketing and how to be investable as a social entrepreneur.